Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

 Intuitively, this says that, to get from one unbounded edge contained in $H$ to any other, our path must leave $H$.

-\begin{proof} Since our points $p,p_1,\hdots, p_n$ are generic, our moduli space of generalized Maslov index 2 tropical discs with a given stop must be finite.
-It thus suffices to show that, given any generalized Maslov index 2 disc $h$, if a connected component of $h^{-1}(H)$ has multiple unbounded edges with image contained entirely in $H$, then $h$ lies in a positive dimensional family of tropical discs with the same stop and marked point constraints.
+\begin{proof} Since our points $q_s,p_1,\hdots, p_n$ are generic, our moduli space of generalized Maslov index 2 tropical discs with stop at $u$ must be finite.
+It thus suffices to show that if a connected component of $h^{-1}(H)\subseteq \mathcal{T}$ has multiple unbounded edges with image contained entirely in $H$, then $h$ lies in a positive dimensional family of tropical discs with the same stop $u$ and marked point constraints $q_s, p_1, \hdots, p_n$.